-Inguinal-related pain is the groin injury that generally takes the longest time to recover from.
+Inguinal-related pain is a groin injury that generally takes the longest time to recover from.
 The inguinal-related pain is experienced ‘deep’ in the groin area, slightly higher up than an adductor-related type of groin pain.
-This can feel as though the issue is even up within the abdomen at times rather than groin.
-Activities that increase intra-abdominal pressure such as bracing, coughing or sneezing will usually cause pain with this type of groin pain.
+This can feel as though the issue is even up to within the abdomen at times rather than the groin.
+Activities that increase intra-abdominal pressure such as bracing, coughing, or sneezing will usually cause pain with this type of groin pain.

 - Iliopsoas related Groin Pain